Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Experimental Setup and Baseline Analysis

 \paragraph{Datasets.} (1) \textbf{Something-Something v2 (SSv2)}~\cite{goyal2017somethingsomethingvideodatabase}: 220k clips of fine-grained hand-object interactions with 174 action templates (e.g., ``Pushing [something] from left to right'').
 The action labels provide semantic supervision for evaluating feature quality.
 (2) \textbf{Kinetics-400 (K400)}~\cite{kay2017kineticshumanactionvideo}: 400 action classes with diverse scenes and appearance variation, testing generalization beyond fine-grained actions.

-All SAEs use expansion factor 8$\times$ ($H = 6{,}144$), TopK with $k=64$, and auxiliary loss coefficient $\alpha = 0.03$.
-SAEs are trained for 10 epochs on 10{,}000 clips.
+All SAEs use expansion factor 8$\times$ ($H = 6{,}144$), TopK with $k=64$, auxiliary loss coefficient $\alpha = 0.03$, and 10 epochs on 10{,}000 clips.
 Standard SAEs use batch size 4{,}096 on flattened tokens; clip-based variants use batch size 8 on whole clips.
 We set $\lambda_t = 0.1$, $\lambda_s = 0.05$, $\tau = 0.1$.
-All experiments use 3 random seeds.
-Variance across seeds is below 1\% for all reported metrics, so we report means throughout.
-Training times on A100 GPUs: standard SAE (flat tokens) trains in $\sim$30 minutes; clip-based contrastive variants train in $\sim$60 minutes ($\sim$2$\times$ overhead from per-clip loss computation); raster variants train in $\sim$25 minutes (pair-based, no clip structure).
+All experiments use 3 random seeds with cross-seed variance below 1\%, so we report means.
+On A100 GPUs, training takes $\sim$30 min (standard), $\sim$60 min (clip-based contrastive, from per-clip loss computation), and $\sim$25 min (raster, pair-based).